GenBench/GenBench.github.io/_pages/workshop.md

 The GenBench-2024 workshop is organised by:
 - <b>Dieuwke Hupkes</b>: a research scientist at Meta.
 Her primary research interest is better understanding models for NLP and how that relates to (linguistic, philosophical) knowledge about language; lately she has focussed specifically on LLM evaluation.
 - <b>Verna Dankers</b>: a PhD student at the Centre for Doctoral Training in NLP, University of Edinburgh.
 Her primary research interests lie at the intersection of compositional generalisation for natural language tasks and interpretability.
-- <b>Khuyagbaatar Batsuren</b>: an Associate Professor at the National University of Mongolia.
+- <b>Khuyagbaatar Batsuren</b>: a research assistant at University of Melbourne.
 His research interest focuses on computational morphology and multilingual NLP.
 - <b>Amirhossein Kazemnejad</b>: a master's student at McGill University and Mila, where he studies the generalisation capabilities of Transformers.
 - <b>Christos Christodoulopoulos</b>: a Senior Applied Scientist at Amazon Research Cambridge, working on knowledge extraction and verification.
 - <b>Mario Giulianelli</b>: a postdoctoral fellow at ETH Zürich, where he works with the Rycolab in the Institute for Machine Learning.